-Join Kevin Kelly for an in-depth discussion in this video What you should know before watching this course, part of Foundations of Teaching with Technology.
+Join Kevin Kelly for an in-depth discussion in this video What you should know before watching this course, part of Teaching with Technology.

 - For this Lynda.com course, we're going to take a buffet approach.
 I've put together a wide variety of technology integration dishes, and you get to pick the ones that look tasty or interesting.
 Whenever possible, I'll give alternatives to meet any dietary or technology restrictions you might have.
 Just keep in mind that as we go through the buffet we'll investigate technologies and teaching practices that go well together.
 However, I won't always be able to show you how to cook each dish with step-by-step instructions.
 If you become interested in a topic that I don't cover in detail, Lynda.com has several courses that compliment this one, such as "Up and Running with Twitter," and "iPad Classroom: Apps for Educators."
 Needless to say, there is an entire universe of topics we could cover related to teaching with technology.